Listen to articleSarah (Female)

 The current wave of AI deployment is defined by autonomous agents — systems that do not merely respond to queries but perceive their environment, reason over observations, formulate plans, invoke tools, retain memory across sessions, and take actions with real-world consequences [5, 6].
 These agents operate with increasing autonomy, often making multi-step decisions without human review.
 They manage enterprise workflows, coordinate with other agents in multi-agent systems, and — critically — are beginning to inhabit physical systems: robotic platforms, autonomous vehicles, industrial machinery, and smart infrastructure [7, 8].

 This transition from model to agent, and from digital to physical, exposes a structural gap in how the security community thinks about AI defense.
 The dominant paradigm — which we term exogenous security — treats agent security as an external constraint applied at the input-output boundary.
 Guardrails filter inputs.
 Output monitors flag policy violations.
 Inference-time classifiers detect harmful content.
-These approaches share a common architectural assumption: security is something applied to the agent, not something embedded within it.
+These approaches provide genuine value: they measurably reduce policy violations, catch known attack patterns, and are deployable today with existing infrastructure [18, 19, 20].

-First, exogenous security is environment-dependent.
-A guardrail designed for a specific tool set, API environment, or deployment context must be rebuilt when the agent moves to a new environment.
-As agents increasingly operate across heterogeneous platforms — cloud, edge, on-premises, and physical — the cost of maintaining environment-specific security layers becomes prohibitive.
+Second, exogenous security is environment-coupled.
+A guardrail configuration designed for a specific tool set, API schema, or deployment platform must be adapted when the agent transitions to a different environment.
+As agents increasingly operate across heterogeneous platforms — cloud, edge, on-premises, and physical — maintaining environment-specific security layers introduces cost and configuration risk.

-Third, exogenous security does not extend to physical domains.
-The emerging category of physical AI agents — robotic systems, autonomous vehicles, drones, industrial automation — introduces threat models (sensor spoofing, actuation hijacking, sim-to-real transfer attacks) for which input-output filtering is architecturally irrelevant.
-Physical AI security requires defense embedded in the agent's perception-reasoning-action loop, not applied at its boundary.
+Third, exogenous security does not extend naturally to physical domains.
+The emerging category of physical AI agents — robotic systems, autonomous vehicles, drones, industrial automation — introduces threat models (sensor spoofing, actuation hijacking, sim-to-real transfer attacks) for which input-output filtering at the software boundary is architecturally insufficient.
+Physical AI security requires defense that operates within the agent's perception-reasoning-action loop.

 1.1 Contributions

-- We formalize the distinction between exogenous security (guardrails, filters, policy wrappers) and intrinsic security (security embedded within the agent's decision architecture), and argue that intrinsic security is necessary for autonomous agents operating across heterogeneous environments.
+1. We formalize the distinction between exogenous security (guardrails, filters, policy wrappers) and endogenous security (security tightly coupled with the agent's decision architecture), and demonstrate that the information asymmetry between these approaches has measurable consequences for detecting certain attack classes.

-- We introduce the Agentegrity Framework, a four-dimensional scoring methodology (Adversarial Resistance, Behavioral Consistency, Recovery Integrity, Cross-Domain Portability) with defined metrics, scoring functions, and minimum coverage requirements.
+2. We introduce the Agentegrity Framework, a four-dimensional assessment methodology (Adversarial Resistance, Behavioral Consistency, Recovery Integrity, Cross-Domain Portability) with defined metrics, scoring functions, and minimum coverage requirements.
+The primary output is a four-dimensional security profile, with a composite score available for certification and comparison.

-- We introduce formal definitions for previously unnamed threat concepts including behavioral drift rate, cascade compromise, prompt-to-physical exploit, recovery half-life, and cortical embedding depth.
+4. We introduce formal definitions for previously unnamed threat concepts including behavioral drift rate, cascade compromise, prompt-to-physical exploit, recovery half-life, cortical embedding depth, and cross-stage feedback attacks.

 2. Background and Related Work